-For the third year in a row, Om Malik and team put on a fantastic event about cloud computing last week.
-The GigaOm Structure 2010 event was bursting at the seams as people filled the main room to capacity (with a recurring plea by MC Joe Weiman asking people to try and find seats before the fire marshall drags them away for blocking the doors and aisles.)
+For the third year in a row, Om Malik and the team put on a fantastic event about cloud computing last week.
+The GigaOm Structure 2010 event was bursting at the seams as people filled the main room to capacity (with a recurring plea by MC Joe Weiman asking people to try and find seats before the fire marshal drags them away for blocking the doors and aisles.)

 The schedule included a main room with two days of panels and three breakout sessions during each of the breaks and lunches.
 Far too much information was shared to be conveyed in a blog post, and you can watch the full videos online, but I will summarize some of the takeaways I gleaned.
-Also, here is a link to people’s Tweets using the hashtag #structureconf using Searchtastic since search.twitter.com only goes back about a week.

-Cloud is Here
+Cloud Is Here

 Even the federal government has become a huge proponent of cloud computing with Federal CIO Vivek Kundra making it one of his primary initiatives.
-Vivek started Apps.gov (a cloud computing resource for federal government agencies) and even Treasury.gov and Recovery.gov are built on cloud services.
+Kundra started Apps.gov (a cloud computing resource for federal government agencies) and even Treasury.gov and Recovery.gov are built on cloud services.

-Werner Vogels, CTO of Amazon Web Services said, “Talk becomes action – because people have understood that it will be a competitive disadvantage not to take advantage of the cloud.”
+Werner Vogels, CTO of Amazon Web Services said, “talk becomes action because people have understood that it will be a competitive disadvantage not to take advantage of the cloud.”